Audio and Video Resources

-- Talking Migration is the University of Sheffield podcast featuring interviews and debates on the politics of migration.
-Talking Migration is produced by Dr Clara Sandelind, a lecturer at the Department of Politics and International Relations, Sheffield University, and supported by the Department of Politics and the Migration Research Group, the University of Sheffield.
+- Talking Migration is a podcast featuring interviews and debates on the politics of migration.
+Talking Migration is produced by Dr Clara Sandelind (a lecturer in political theory) and is supported by the University of Manchester.

 - Therapists & Interpreters Working Effectively Together.
 A training video from Mothertongue, (2016).

 - UN News portal: The United Nations Department of Global Communications has launched a new one-stop, multimedia news portal.
 UN News portal enables the user to easily navigate the work of the United Nations on matters including peace, development, human rights, refugees, etc., via audio, video, graphics or text resources.
 These resources are available in a number of languages including Arabic, Chinese, English, French, Hindi, Portuguese, Russian, Spanish, etc. The UN News portal may be accessed via links below: